Services & Amenities:

 To insure fairness for all NY customers, any reservation with departure dates outside the 9-month Maximum Window can not be changed or cancelled until 18 days after the reservation was made.
 Looking to reserve for just 1-night?
 If you make your reservation within 3 days of your arrival you can book a 1-night stay online or through the Call Center.
 This applies only to campsites.

-Access passes are NOT accepted for the Group Camps and any of the Full Service Cottages.
-These cottages are Pitt, Parallel and Fancher cottages.
+Access Pass AND Lifetime Liberty Passes are NOT accepted for the Group Camps and any of the Full Service Cottages.
+These cottages are Pitt and Fancher cottages.

 NO Tents allowed in Cabin Areas.